kinopio-club/kinopio-help/README.md

 # kinopio-meta

-A small, simple static website for pages like:
+A simple static website for Kinopio meta pages.
-- Privacy Policy
-- Terms of Service
-- API Docs

 still a wip, using
 https://www.11ty.io/docs/usage/